 All students, faculty and staff are eligible to use this service.
 Special borrowers, alumni and all other types of users do not qualify for interlibrary loan service.

 Books and journal articles are the most common requests.
 Because of slow delivery rates, only materials available in the United States will be ordered.
 If you are interested in requesting another type of material (audiovisual, microfilm, newspaper article) we can place a request for the material and let you know whether the request is granted.
+Interlibrary Loan is for individual research use only.
+We cannot provide textbooks or articles required for class through Interlibrary Loan.
+(If you need an article for your research in your class, we can request that.
+We just cannot request something if it is required reading for everyone in the class.)

 Copyright law requires that anyone requesting more than two articles from the same journal must pay royalty fees.
 All such fees will be fully passed on to the requester, and average about $30.00 each.
 We are limited in the number of articles we may request from a specific journal in a five-year period, so please be conscientious of this when requesting articles.